Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/proposals/proposal1.md

 ## Explanation of this proposal
 *What do you think this proposal might mean?
 How might it be implemented?*

 Within this proposal I am neant to replace all office PC's with a hot desk solution.
-What thus may mean is to ensure that there is a flexible workplace environment, there is no designated assigned desk but rather used by different people at any given time.
+What this may mean is to ensure that there is a flexible workplace environment, there is no designated assigned desk but rather used by different people at any given time.
 To implement this I could create a designated booking scheme, this can be done through Micorosoft 365 specifically within Excel as this is a cost efficient method in which would promote flexibility for booking hours.
 ## Technologies and research relevant to this proposal
 *Which class sessions and personal research refers to technology in this proposal.
 Link to examples.*
 This can be correlated to session 4 notes upon project frameworks as this is a direct link to organisation and efficiency.
 To reinforce this I could implement and use the waterfall methodology